 Then this week I discovered that some of the apples we picked back in September and were slowly eating out of the crisper drawer of the refrigerator had gotten a little mealy in their advancing age but knew they would be perfect in a pie or a crisp, especially combined with the tart seasonal flavor of cranberry.
-So, I started improvising with shredded coconut (this is the brand I used), coconut flour (buy in the VGN marketplace), and tapioca starch (this is the brand I used) to see if I could come up with a fruit crisp topping that could transform them into a warm and tasty dessert.
+So, I started improvising with shredded coconut (this is the brand I used), coconut flour, and tapioca starch (this is the brand I used) to see if I could come up with a fruit crisp topping that could transform them into a warm and tasty dessert.

 I am happy to report that this recipe for coconut apple cranberry crisp is gluten free, grain free, dairy free, AND nut free… and just as delicious as the junk filled crisp I used to make!
 The flavors are also excellent the next day, but I have found that the gran free topping looses its “crispiness” much more rapidly than the wheat based original.
 I recommend letting it cool just 10 or 15 minutes and then eating immediately.
 It would be delicious with non-dairy ice cream!